 With love, admiration and respect, Bella & Andrey.

-Living in New York has a lot of perks such as shows, exhibits and museums catering to variety of audiences and interest.
+Living in New York has a lot of perks such as shows, exhibits, and museums catering to a variety of audiences and interests.
 We love finding things we think would interest our family members and dragging them to these events.
-Thanksgiving, Christmas and winter holidays in general in New York is a pure delight, walking on Broadway, and up the Fifth Avenue looking into lit up and beautifully decorated windows of department stores, going inside and experiencing the spirit of holidays takes you away into a different world of visual experiences, scents and noises.
-Going to Rockefeller Center to look at the Christmas tree is in an experience of its own.
+Thanksgiving, Christmas and winter holidays in general in New York is a pure delight, walking on Broadway, and up the Fifth Avenue looking into beautifully decorated and lit up windows of department stores, going inside and experiencing the spirit of holidays takes you away into a different world of visual experiences, scents and noises.
+Going to Rockefeller Center to look at the Christmas tree is an experience of its own.
 Looking at all of the people gazing up, taking in the glamorousness of the magnificent tree and seeing happiness and joy reflected in their eyes will make the Grinch smile.